Apple's unusual warning about risk to the iPhone from motorcycle vibrations

 On motorcycles with less powerful engines, such as scooters, Apple advises users to use phone accessories that dampen vibrations.

-The company explained that high-powered engines generate “intense, high-amplitude vibrations” that propagate through the vehicle’s frame and handlebars and can damage systems that are designed to improve image quality by counteracting motion, vibrations and the effects of gravity.
+The company explained that high-powered engines generate “intense, high-amplitude vibrations” that propagate through the vehicle’s frame and handlebars and can damage systems that are designed to improve image quality by neutralizing movement, vibrations and the effects of gravity.

-“Direct exposure to high amplitude vibrations within certain frequency ranges can deteriorate the performance of these systems and lead to reduced image quality of photos and videos,” the text says.
+“Direct exposure to high amplitude vibrations within certain frequency ranges can deteriorate the performance of these systems and lead to reduced image quality of photos and videos,” says the text.

 On social media, several motorcycle owners said their iPhones were damaged after being attached to the bracket on the vehicle frame.